-Trip Planner Tip: Use Irving Central Library as your destination.
+Trip Planner Tip: Use Veterans Memorial Park as your destination.

 N. Houston St. @ All Star Way (near the American Airlines Center), Dallas

-The Katy Trail, a 3.5-mile pedestrian and bicycle path, traces the greenbelt along which the former Missouri-Kansas-Texas (MKT or "Katy") Railroad traveled through Dallas.
-The trail currently features a 12-foot-wide concrete path for cyclists, skaters, runners and walkers.
-Upon completion, the trail will extend almost 4 miles, linking DART's Mockingbird Station near SMU to the American Airlines Center near downtown Dallas.
+The Katy Trail traces the greenbelt along which the former Missouri-Kansas-Texas (MKT or "Katy") Railroad traveled through Dallas.
+The trail currently features a path for cyclists, skaters, runners and walkers.
+The Katy Trail's master plan calls for two parallel paths - one concrete for wheels and one soft for feet - to run the Trail's entire length.
+Having the two paths will enhance safety by separating cyclists from runners and walkers without interruption.
+The trail extends 3.5 miles, linking DART's SMU/Mockingbird Station near SMU to the American Airlines Center near downtown Dallas.

 » View more information at katytraildallas.org

-» Plan a trip to the Katy Trail entrance at Houston @ All Star, Travis @ Knox or Airline @ Beverly.
+» Plan a trip to the Katy Trail entrance at Houston @ All Star, Travis @ Knox or SMU/Mockingbird Station.

-Trip Planner Tip: Use Houston @ All Star to access the southern end of the trail, Travis @ Knox to access an street level entrance plaza near the northern end of the trail or Airline @ Beverly to access the northern end of the trail.
+Trip Planner Tip: Use Houston @ All Star to access the southern end of the trail, Travis @ Knox to access an street level entrance plaza near the northern end of the trail or SMU/Mockingbird Station to access the northern end of the trail.

 3012 S. Hampton Rd., Dallas